Image Size Selection

 Standard/Auto switch card/Record to multiple

-- For RAW images, turn the dial, and for JPEG images, turn the dial.
+- For RAW images, turn the dial to select the size, and for JPEG/HEIF images, turn the dial.

 - Press to set it.

-- When [Record func.] in [: Record func+card/folder sel.] is set to [Rec. separately], turn the dial to select or , then press .
+- When [ Rec options] in [: Record func+card/folder sel.] is set to [Rec. separately], turn the dial to select or , then press .
 Note that recording separately to and is not available for RAW images.

 - Select an image size on the screen displayed, then press .

-- is set automatically if you set both RAW and JPEG/HEIF to .
+- is set if you set both RAW and JPEG/HEIF to .

 - Two versions of each shot are recorded at your specified image quality when you have selected both RAW and JPEG/HEIF.
 Both images have the same file number but each has a different file extension, with .JPG for JPEG, .HIF for HEIF and .CR3 for RAW.